szwacz/fs-jetpack/README.md

 // Supports negation patterns as well jetpack.copy('dir', 'copied-dir', { matching: ['*.md', '!top-secret.md'] });

-// All patterns are anchored to dir you want to copy, not to CWD.
+// All patterns are anchored to directory you want to copy, not to CWD.
 // So in this example directory 'dir1/dir2/images' will be copied
 // to 'copied-dir2/images'
 jetpack.copy('dir1/dir2', 'copied-dir2', {